transistorfet/moa/docs/posts/2022-01-emulating_the_sega_genesis_part2.md

 -------------------

 Now that there's a way to draw cells to the screen, how is the VDP told which ones to draw and where?
-They can either be specified in a scroll table, or they can be added as a sprite.
+There are two ways.
+They can either be specified in one of the two scroll tables, or they can be specified in a sprite.

 There are two moveable planes called Scroll A and Scroll B, the tables for which are stored in VRAM and the starting address of each table is stored in their own VDP registers.
 Each table is an array of 16-bit words where each word is called a pattern name and contains the pattern number, the colour palette to render it with, two bits to reverse the pattern in the horizontal and/or vertical direction, and a priority bit used to determine the draw order of the different planes.
 The exact format in memory is better shown at